-Arable field margins consist of uncultivated strips of land between fields and hedgerows, providing shelter and food for a range of specie providing shelter and food for a range of species.
+Arable field margins consist of uncultivated strips of land between fields and hedgerows, providing shelter and food for a range of species.
 They are particularly important in intensively farmed landscapes where other natural habitats may be limited.
 These habitats are often part of Environmental Stewardship schemes, though they are rarely designated as standalone protected sites.
 Exact data on field margins is difficult to calculate, but they exist across hundreds of hectares within farming areas.
 Species benefiting from field margins include the Grey Partridge, Skylark, and Yellowhammer farmland birds that have seen dramatic declines in recent decades.
 Insects, such as bumblebees and butterflies, also use field margins for foraging, particularly wildflower-rich margins.

 Hedgerows are critical wildlife corridors, allowing movement between fragmented habitats.

 They provide shelter, food, and nesting sites for many species, as well as acting as barriers that prevent soil erosion and support biodiversity.

 Many hedgerows in Leicestershire and Rutland are classified as important under the Hedgerows Regulations 1997, with some forming part of Local Wildlife Sites (LWS).
 There are an estimated 17,000 km of hedgerows, forming an extensive network across farmland.
 Hedgerows support Hazel Dormice, Brown Hares, and birds like the Linnet and Tree Sparrow.
 Insects such as the White-letter Hairstreak Butterfly also rely on hedgerows, particularly Elm-dominated ones.
-Small patches of woodland within farmland are critical for woodland species and act as steeping stones facilitating species movement across the landscape.
-The woodland edges are particularly important for species that require mixed habitats.